-The MAPS 4 election will be Dec.
-10 with only one item on the ballot.
-Voters will vote yes or no on a single capital investment program, which the Oklahoma City Council will devote to the MAPS 4 package.
+The MAPS 4 election was Dec.
+10, 2019, with only one item on the ballot.
+Voters approved a capital investment program, which the Oklahoma City Council will devote to the MAPS 4 package.
 Learn more about it at okc.gov/maps4.

 Click here to see a sample ballot.

-Oklahoma City voters registered at their current address are already eligible to vote.
-The deadline is Nov.
+Oklahoma City voters registered at their current address were eligible to vote.
+The deadline was Nov.
 15 for new voter registration or updating your registration to a new address.

 State law requires proof of identity to vote.
 Acceptable forms of ID are a voter ID card, driver’s license or another form of ID issued by the federal government, state government or federally recognized tribal government.
 Voters may also cast a provisional ballot by proving their identity with a signed, sworn affidavit, which is available at the polling station.

-Early voting for the MAPS 4 election is 8 a.m. to 6 p.m.
+Early voting for the MAPS 4 election was 8 a.m. to 6 p.m.
 Dec.
 5-6 at your local county election board:

 - Oklahoma County Election Board, 4201 N Lincoln Blvd., (405) 713-1515